golovach-ivan/Correct-by-Construction/competitors/kadena.md

 The big difference here is that these properties and invariants, along with the Pact code itself, are directly compiled into **SMT-LIB2** to be verified by the **Z3** theorem prover, an extremely powerful tool that can test the entire universe of inputs and database states with lightning speed, ensuring that the code can never violate these rules.

+Pact’s property checker works by realizing the language’s semantics in an SMT (“Satisfiability Modulo Theories”) solver – by building a formula for a program, and testing the validity of that formula.
+The SMT solver can prove that there is no possible assignment of values to variables which can falsify a provided proposition about some Pact code.
+Pact currently uses Microsoft’s Z3 theorem prover to power its property checking system.

+Such a formula is built from the combination of the functions in a Pact module, the properties provided for those functions, and invariants declared on schemas in the module.

+For any function definition in a Pact module, any subsequent call to another function is inlined.
+Before any properties are tested, this inlined code must pass typechecking.

 ### Formal verification: Properties

 **Properties** has vocabulary for talking about function inputs and outputs, and database interactions.